 When is it taking place?

-The project practically began with the replacement of The Mother Church roof in 2016 and the balance of the project will progress in phases from April 2017 until completion in April of 2022.
+The project practically began with the replacement of The Mother Church roof in 2016 and the balance of the project will progress in phases from April 2017 until completion at the end of the year 2022.

 What is the scope of the project?